Romelium/Strux/README.md

 * **Documentation:** Document file structures and provide their content within a single markdown file.
 * **Reproducible Setups:** Define file layouts declaratively.

-The tool reads a markdown file, identifies actions (like creating or deleting files) based on specific header formats, and executes these actions relative to a specified output directory.
+The tool reads a markdown file, identifies actions (like creating, deleting, or moving files) based on specific header formats, and executes these actions relative to a specified output directory.

 ## Features

 * Supports creating files with content defined in code blocks.
 * Supports deleting files.
+* Supports moving files.
 * Multiple header formats for defining actions (Markdown headers, backticks, internal comments).
-* "Wrapped" header format for associating headers with subsequent code blocks.
+* "Wrapped" header format for associating headers with subsequent code blocks or for standalone delete/move actions.
-* Automatic creation of parent directories.
+* Automatic creation of parent directories for created or moved files.
-* Safety checks to prevent writing outside the target base directory.
+* Safety checks to prevent writing or moving outside the target base directory.
-* Option to force overwriting existing files.
+* Option to force overwriting existing files (for create and move actions).
 * Detailed summary output of actions performed, skipped, or failed.
 * Pre-commit hooks configured for code quality and consistency.